 Convicted murderer set free amid confusion surrounding his sentencing, last seen in Ascension

-DONALDSONVILLE - Law enforcement officials in Ascension Parish are trying to figure out why a man convicted of murder just five years ago has been able to walk free for months despite his charge carrying a mandatory life sentence.
+DONALDSONVILLE - Law enforcement officials in Ascension Parish are trying to figure out why a man convicted of murder just five years ago has been able to walk free despite his charge carrying a mandatory life sentence.

 The Ascension Parish Sheriff's Office says Michael "Ma-Man" LeBlanc was released from jail in Madison Parish back in May.
 LeBlanc was moved there to face separate charges sometime after his conviction in Ascension Parish for second-degree murder, which came in 2017.

-Although LeBlanc was let go months ago, law enforcement only realized something was amiss Tuesday after Ascension deputies were notified that he was recently spotted back in Donaldsonville, the same place where he killed Andoriji Wilson back in 2014.
+Although LeBlanc was released Nov.
+30, law enforcement only realized something was amiss Tuesday after Ascension deputies were notified that he was recently spotted back in Donaldsonville, the same place where he killed Andoriji Wilson back in 2014.

-“Leblanc’s release is both concerning and frustrating.
+“LeBlanc’s release is both concerning and frustrating.
 I’ve had a chance to talk with the victim’s family, who are equally concerned.
 Our office is actively doing everything we can to get Leblanc off the street," Sheriff Bobby Webre said in a statement.

 Webre said law enforcement officials don't know LeBlanc's current whereabouts or how he was released.

-Note: Editor's note: Law enforcement initially reported that LeBlanc was released in May, but the Department of Corrections clarified that he was set free on Nov.
-30.